vanhoofa3995/CSC-289-Buyit-Sellit-Project/README.md

-This repository holds all files and documents related to the "Gaming Domain" Project.
+This repository holds all files, folders, and documents related to the "Gaming Domain" Project.